Hence the need to clearly define a customer persona and refer back to it regularly. This way, you’ll ensure your initiatives are always relevant.

 Case Study: Agendrix’s Clientele

 Agendrix’s clientele is diverse.
 We help SMEs from about twenty different industries.
-Our clients are in retail, cleaning, and restauration, home care, and so on, and our application is used by people ages 16 through 70.
+Our clients are in retail, cleaning scheduling, and restauration, home care, and so on, and our application is used by people ages 16 through 70.

 At first glance, it’s hard to see any commonalities between those clients.